datastax/cpp-driver/cpp-driver/topics/basics/futures/README.md

 ## Waiting for Results

-Futures results can be waited on indefinitely by either calling a wait method or by attempting to get the result.
+Futures results can be waited on indefinitely by either calling the `cass_future_wait()` method or by attempting to get the result with `cass_future_get_result()`.
 They can also be waited on for an explicit amount of time or periodically polled without waiting to execute application code.

 ### Synchronously Waiting on the Future
 ```c